- The oil pressure sensor is a pressure transducer that measures the engine’s oil pressure.

 One component many motorists tend to forget is the engine oil pressure sensor.
+This sensor is also called the engine oil sensor.
 Although the oil pressure sensor (OPS) is a relatively simple part, it can trigger a range of anxiety-inducing warnings on your dashboard when it fails.

 If you’re experiencing one or more symptoms associated with a bad oil pressure sensor, you’ll want to address the issue right away.